|

 Used for 1.8-inch drives with SATA 2.6.

-First-generation SATA, now called SATA 1.5 Gbit/s, moves data at 1.5 Gbit/second.
+First-generation SATA, now called SATA Revision 1.0 or SATA 1.5 Gbit/s, moves data at 1.5 Gbit/second.
 The data encoding overhead reduces the actual throughput to 1.2 Gbit/s.

-The final SATA 6 Gbit/s specification was released in 2009.
-However, mechanical drives can barely saturate a SATA 3 Gbit/s link, so there will be little market for SATA 6 Gbit/s until drive I/O speed increases significantly.
+SATA Revision 3.0 or SATA 6 Gbit/s was specified in 2009.
+However, mechanical drives could barely saturate a SATA 3 Gbit/s link, so there was little market for SATA 6 Gbit/s until drive I/O speed increased significantly.

 These are laid out here as viewed looking into the plug: